Blog/Ultimate Guide to Fair Trade Coffee for Foodservice Businesses/Fair Trade Coffee for Restaurants: Key Benefits | Busy Bean Coffee

 3. Positive Brand Image and Media Attention

 Local news outlets and food bloggers love stories about businesses that give back.
 Featuring fair trade coffee can generate free PR.
 For example, a restaurant in Charleston, SC, saw a 40% increase in Instagram engagement after launching a fair trade coffee program with Busy Bean Coffee.
+That kind of organic reach is invaluable.

 Let's compare conventional coffee vs. fair trade coffee side by side: